 - Exchange Server 2013 and 2016 use a servicing model of “Cumulative Updates”, and Microsoft will support the latest CU.
 Support for the N-1 CU runs out 3 months after the release of the latest one.
 Cumulative updates ship every quarter, which aligns with the 3 month support period.
 If you’re running N-2 or earlier, you are not running a supported environment.
 There is an exception for Exchange 2013 CU4, which is also known as Exchange 2013 Service Pack 1, and continues to receive security updates.
 However, it is well out of date in terms of bug fixes, and you should not deploy that build.

 - Exchange Server 2010 Service Pack 3 is the only service pack still supported, under extended support, until 14th January 2020.

 - Exchange Server 2007 Service Pack 3 is the only service pack still supported, under extended support until 11th April, 2017.

-In addition to the supported status of those Exchange versions, Office 365 Hybrid configurations require you to maintain your on-premises servers to at least N-1.
+Besides the supported status of those Exchange versions, Office 365 Hybrid configurations require you to maintain your on-premises servers to at least N-1.

 Your organization needs to balance the risks of updates with the risks of doing nothing.
-My view is that you should definitely update, and mitigate the risks through a thorough process of testing, or by using highly available deployments that will not suffer an outage due to an update to a single server.
+My view is that you should update, and mitigate the risks through a thorough process of testing, or by using highly available deployments that will not suffer an outage due to an update to a single server.
 If the pace and risks of updates are too much for you, then you can also consider Office 365.